 Learn how to work in the field of criminalistics with Lynn's forensic investigations program.
-Test, study, analyze and process crime scenes with hands-on experience through laboratories, learning how to work with law enforcement at a crime scene.
+In this program, you'll test, study, analyze and process crime scenes with hands-on experience through laboratories, learning how to work with law enforcement at a crime scene.

-Learn important facets of crime scene investigation from accomplished and experienced faculty, including a former FBI special agent Examine evidence and produce theories about perpetrator motives with this exciting forensic investigations program.
+You'll also learn important facets of crime scene investigation from accomplished and experienced faculty, including a former FBI special agent and our faculty medical doctor who practiced clinical and surgical pathology in the U.S. and abroad.
+Plus, you'll examine evidence and produce theories about perpetrator motives with this exciting forensic investigations program.

 What you’ll learn in the forensic investigations program

 - Crime scene preservation and investigation

 - Laboratory testing, evaluation and identification of crime scene materials

 At Lynn University, we embrace technology by encouraging our students to engage with course content through iPads, and our professors can develop custom course materials.

 Forensic investigations curriculum

 By enrolling in Lynn’s forensic investigations program, you will study a variety of topics, from ethics and human behavior to the preservation and investigation of a crime scene.